Overview of Undergraduate Degree Programs

 Returning Elementary Education or Special Education Teachers

-Certified Teachers may also take courses to earn their Early Childhood Education Endorsement or ZS in this program.
+Certified Elementary or Special Education Teachers may also take courses to earn their Early Childhood General and Special Education Endorsement or ZS in this program.
 Please go to the Early Childhood General and Special Education Endorsement section of this website for a list of courses and scheduling options.

 Human Development and Family Studies Degree Program

-Human Development and Family Studies prepares graduates to work in human service agencies serving children, youth and adults responding to the needs of an increasingly diverse society.
+The Human Development and Family Studies BA and BS degrees are approved by the National Council on Family Relations (NCFR), and allows students to become Certified Family Life Educators (CFLE).
+The degrees prepare graduates to work in human service agencies serving children, youth and adults responding to the needs of an increasingly diverse society.
+The HDFS field is any organized effort to provide family members with information, skills, experiences, or resources intended to strengthen, improve or enrich their family experience.
+HDFS uses collaboration, prevention, resources and provides educational opportunities to assist individuals and families throughout their lives.
 The degree program encourages service in the areas of social need with a positive, holistic and family focus.
-Graduates of this program have the option of becoming certified as a Family Life Educator (CFLE).

 The HDFS Degree Program prepares graduates to serve as: